YinHK-gameDev/unity-learn/animation/Animation Window/README.md

 ### Time line
 You can click anywhere on the Animation window time line to move the playback head to that frame, and preview or modify that frame in the Animation Clip.
-The numbers in the time line are shown as seconds and frames, so 1:30 means 1 second and 30 frames.
+The numbers in the time line are shown as **seconds and frames**, so **1:30 means 1 second and 30 frames**.

+> Note: The time line appears **tinted blue** when in _Preview_ mode, or **tinted red** when in _Record_ mode.

 ### Animating a GameObject